sav-che/TL-2/Authors/Chaboisseau, Théodore {std. Chaboiss.}.md

-> [!cite] BHL link: this entry starts at [page 35](https://www.biodiversitylibrary.org/item/103860#page/45/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 35](https://www.biodiversitylibrary.org/page/33265712) of TL-2 Suppl.
 IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Chaboisseau, Théodore (1828-1894), French botanist, born at Pindray (Vienne) near Tours, sometime abbot in the Dauphiné and Indre-et-Loire, at Paris 1868-1883, at Gières near Grenoble 1884-1887, settled in Athens 1887-1894 as a French teacher. (*Chaboiss.*).
+Chaboisseau, Théodore (1828-1894), French botanist, born at Pindray (Vienne) near Tours, sometime abbot in the Dauphiné and Indre-et-Loire, at Paris 1868-1883, at Gières near Grenoble 1884-1887, settled in Athens 1887-1894 as a French teacher.
+**Abbreviated name**: *Chaboiss.*

 #### Herbarium and types